White supremacism! Eurocentrism! Murticulturalism! Western Values! …

-When Spencer uses the qualifier ‘White European’, he’s doing so to pretend to loftier things, but he’s really about nothing more than base tribalism.
+When Spencer uses the qualifier ‘White European’, when referring to culture, he’s doing so to pretend to loftier things, but he’s really about nothing more than base tribalism.

 The common ‘European’ culture we now enjoy evolved from the disparate cultures of Europe’s past, and inspirations from around the world.
-Historically, in the less mobile and less communicative past, it’s obvious that the greater effects on a region would result from nearby cultures coming together, with influences from further afield arriving piecemeal, mostly through trade, sometimes through being conquered, or being the beneficiaries of conquest abroad.
+Historically, in the less mobile and less communicative past, the greatest effects on a region would result from nearby cultures coming together, with influences from further afield arriving piecemeal, mostly through trade, sometimes through being conquered, or being the beneficiaries of conquests abroad.
+All these have influenced ‘European culture’.

-As Europe’s turn to dominate the world came along in the second half of the previous millennium, aided by its nascent science and technology, it forcefully acquired, as all empires have, the benefits of the cultures it invaded and consumed; and a little reluctently acknowledged these days, imparted new ideas on the conquered.
+As the later Europe’s turn to dominate the world came along in the second half of the previous millennium, aided by its nascent science and technology, it forcefully acquired, as all empires have, the benefits of the cultures it invaded and consumed; and a little reluctantly acknowledged these days, imparted new ideas on the conquered.

-So here we are now: ‘Western’ secular liberal democracy; advanced science and technology; a history of philosophical development in reason and logic; a humanism developed out of, but also often in conflict with, the dominant religion of the region, Christianity.
+So here we are now: ‘Western’ secular liberal democracy; advanced science and technology; a history of philosophical development in reason and logic; a humanism developed out of, but also often in conflict with, the dominant religion of the religion, Christianity.
+Yes, even as an atheist and opponent of Christianity, there are facts you cannot deny.

 ‘Western’ in this context is used because the most recent source of this culture, the focal point of the trade and ideas routes, is European, and later, North American.
-And ‘western’ has been used to contrast that expanding culture to others around the globe – being emphasised in particular as being distinct from recent cold war Communist ‘enemies’, the USSR and China, the ‘Eastern’ empires.
+And ‘western’ has been used to contrast that expanding culture to others around the globe – emphasised in particular for being distinct from recent cold war Communist ‘enemies’, the USSR and China, the ‘Eastern’, ‘Communist’ empires.

-But the ‘European’ rather than ‘Western’ qualifier is used by white separatists like Spencer, in places like the USA, to focus on the ‘white’ European origins of the dominant ‘Christian’ culture in the USA.
-This is necessary for them because the USA is built on the efforts of a wider range of migrants, and the African American heritage that is a result of slavery.
+But the ‘European’ rather than ‘Western’ qualifier is used by white separatists like Richard Spencer, in places like the USA, to focus on the ‘white’ European origins of the dominant ‘Christian’ culture in the USA.
+Note that this ‘European’ distinction is necessary for them, because the USA is built on the efforts of a wider range of migrants, and the African American heritage that is a result of slavery.
 The actuality of the diversity of USA is far too inconvenient for white separatists.
 Focusing on ‘European’ allows them to justify the ‘white’ by association.
-Avoiding too much emphasis on the ‘Christian’ nature of this culture is necessary, to shun the large non-white Christian members of the population, and to include the not so religious ‘white’ population (Richard Spencer says he’s not religious).
+Avoiding too much emphasis on the ‘Christian’ nature of this culture is necessary, so that they can shun the large non-white Christian members of the population.
+And, they want to include the not so religious ‘white’ population (Richard Spencer says he’s not religious).
+Unlike Europe’s Identitarians, Richard Spencer can’t afford to dwell on the ‘Christian’ identity.

 However, this ‘Western’ or ‘European’ culture has nothing to do with colour or ethnicity other than the coincidence of its most recent and effective convergence.
-And the ideas that are fundamental to western liberal democracies are available to all.
-People of many ethnicities under oppressive cultures envy the freedom of people in ‘the west’ – and recently many of them have been lamenting the way in which many in the west appear willing to throw it away.
+And the ideas that are fundamental to western liberal democracies are available to all peoples everywhere, if they want them.
+And, people of many ethnicities, living under under oppressive cultures, envy the freedom of people in ‘the west’.
+And recently many of them have been lamenting the way in which many in the west appear willing to throw it away.
 This ‘western’ culture is often valued more by those that don’t have it than those that do.

 Proud to be British, European, Western?

-In that same sense you can see many that are not proud of it, do not embrace it, are ashamed of it, are not really appreciating the benefits of it.
-They start from the good intent of pointing out the imperfections, this, for some, turns into an irrational self-loathing.
+You can also see that many ‘native’ white people are not proud of ‘Western culture’, do not embrace it, are ashamed of it, are not really appreciating the benefits of it.
+They start from the good intent of pointing out the imperfections.
+But this, for some, turns into an irrational self-loathing.
 While we must avoid the presupposition of inherent supremacy, it seems like throwing the baby out with the bathwater to denigrate it in the way many pseudo-liberals do.

 If there’s something we need to do in ‘the west’ it’s to get the progressive project back on track, to be proud of our freedoms and rights, and to ensure they are not endangered by foolish tolerance of intolerant cultural imports.
 To do otherwise will continue to highlight and confirm the fears for the ‘white European’ nature of our culture, rather than sustain the best of our liberal secular democratic freedoms and rights.